titoBouzout/dom-syntax-sugar/readme.md

 - allow multiple passes over the same attribute
 - add support for attributes without values (to be added by the plugins)
-- maybe add some priority in case order matters
 - refactor!